snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 }
 {% endhighlight %}

-If you want to leverage Google Cloud PubSub, it will have to look like the following:
+If you want to leverage Google Cloud PubSub, it should look like the following:

 {% highlight bash %}
 enrich {